jgaeddert/liquid-dsp/README.md

 ### Run all test scripts ###

-Source code validation is a critical step in any software library, particulary for verifying the portability of code to different processors and platforms.
+Source code validation is a critical step in any software library, particularly for verifying the portability of code to different processors and platforms.
 Packaged with liquid-dsp are a number of automatic test scripts to validate the correctness of the source code.
 The test scripts are located under each module's `tests/` directory and